MohammedYusuf-123/JetTipApp/README.md

 ### Contributions are welcome!
 Follow these steps to contribute:
 	1. Fork the Repository: Click the “Fork” button on GitHub.
-	2. Create a Branch: Create a new branch for your feature:
+	2. Create a Branch: Create a new branch for your feature: git checkout -b feature/your-feature
+	3. Commit your changes and push to your fork: git commit -m "Add your message here" git push origin feature/your-feature